benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ## 2. Key Definitions

 - **"BugPile Account"**: User account for accessing Services, including personal information, credentials, and activity logs.
-- **"Bug Report"**: Description of a software bug or unimplemented feature in a Software Project.
+- **"Bug Report"**: Description of a software bug or unimplemented feature in a FOSS Project.
 - **"Bug Report Campaign"**: Fundraising campaign to resolve a specific Bug Report.
 - **"Donor"**: Individual or entity contributing funds to Bug Report Campaigns.
-- **"Maintainer"**: Individual, group, or entity that owns a Software Project and conducts Bug Report Campaigns for that project.
+- **"Maintainer"**: Individual, group, or entity that owns a FOSS Project and conducts Bug Report Campaigns for that project.
+- **"FOSS Project"**: A software development project that:
+  - Uses a Free and Open Source Software (FOSS) license approved by either the Open Source Initiative (OSI) or the Free Software Foundation (FSF)
-- **"Software Project"**: A software development project that publicly shares its source code and Bug Reports on a Software Forge.
+  - Publicly shares its complete source code and Bug Reports on GitHub
+  - Provides clear licensing information in its repository
-- **"Software Forge"**: A platform that hosts source code files and Bug Reports for Software Projects (currently GitHub only).
+- **"Software Forge"**: A platform that hosts source code files and Bug Reports for FOSS Projects (currently GitHub only).
 - **"Transaction Fee"**: Fee charged by BugPile or payment processors for processing donations.
 - **"Transfers"**: Movement of raised funds to Maintainer's financial account.
 - **"User Content"**: Content created by Users on the Website.